NVIDIA/aistore/docs/bucket.md

 > 18446744073709551587 = 0xffffffffffffffe3 = 0xffffffffffffffff ^ (4|8|16)

-## List Bucket
+## List Objects

-ListBucket API returns a page of object names and, optionally, their properties (including sizes, access time, checksums, and more), in addition to a token that serves as a cursor or a marker for the *next* page retrieval.
+ListObjects API returns a page of object names and, optionally, their properties (including sizes, access time, checksums, and more), in addition to a token that serves as a cursor or a marker for the *next* page retrieval.

 ### Properties and options

 The properties-and-options specifier must be a JSON-encoded structure, for instance '{"props": "size"}' (see examples).
 An empty structure '{}' results in getting just the names of the objects (from the specified bucket) with no other metadata.

 | Property/Option | Description | Value |